rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 ### Chat View

 The chat view gives you a full chat experience, integrate as any other tool view in your IDE.
-Once the view is open you can start chatting with Copilot as your personnal code coach.
-It keeps the history of the conversation and you can ask question related to the previoius answers.
+Once the view is open you can start chatting with Copilot as your personal code coach.
+It keeps the history of the conversation and you can ask question related to the previous answers.
 It also provides suggestions for questions along the way.
 You can:

 - ask general question about coding on any language or best practice
 - ask to generate or fix code related to the current file and inject the code directly in the file